ultimab/automation-class/3DataModels/README.md

 the 'id' given to a node, which using business logic will help generate the loopback IP of the node and is used by the 'services.yml' to note which node the VPN service is terminated on.

+gen_config.yml

+Tests the template and services file to genereate config for all services that are described.

+config.txt

+Example output of gen_config.yml